jahnavi9299p/Capstone-Project1/README.md

 Install Anaconda by following the instructions on the download page and/or in the executable.
 If you are a more advanced user with Python already installed and prefer to manage your packages manually, you can just use pip: *pip3 install jupyter*
 To download the ipynb file from GitHub-
-*First click on Raw.
+* Click on Raw.
-*Then, press ctrl+s to save it as .ipynb .
+* Then, press ctrl+s to save it as .ipynb .
-*Open jupyter notebook.
+* Open jupyter notebook.
-*Go to location where you saved .ipynb file.
+* Go to location where you saved .ipynb file.
-*Open file, you will see the code.
+* Open file, you will see the code.

+## Usage:
+The project is of two parts.
+Part one is about loading the data, data visualisation, feature selection and model selection using sklearn.
+This was a beginner's attempt at Machine Learning hence the excitement to explore various accuracy measures in different notebooks.